 Surfshark 1-minute review

 Surfshark's biggest draw is its price, and at the time of writing, the 2-year plan comes in at an excellent $2.30 a month, which includes 2 free months.
 Shorter plans are much pricier, with a single month costing $12.95.
+Take a look at our Surfshark VPN promo codes for ways to lower the cost.

 Be aware that the price will rise after your initial 2-year term, though, so make a reminder to check the small print before you renew.